Robert Croneberger: The Memphis years

 Croneberger arrived at Memphis and Shelby County Library system in 1975, a year before the city passed an ordinance that banned destroying or damaging library books.

-In 1980, Croneberger was the director when the first person was arrested for violating the ordinance.

-Lily Prymus was arrested in October 1980 after she didn't show up in court in response to a summons.
+In 1980, he was the director when the first person was arrested for violating the ordinance.
+Lily Prymus was arrested in October 1980 after she did not show up in court in response to a summons.
 She was charged with not returning 13 books.

 The Carnegie Library of Pittsburgh years

 In 1986, Croneberger began his 11-year stint as the eighth director of the Carnegie Library of Pittsburgh.

 He brought his passion for the community and information and referral services with him by forming a partnership with the United Way of Allegheny County.
 Another partnership was formed with the Pittsburgh Mediation Center, which focused on conflict resolution.
-Public housing projects also became the recipients of library services under his reign.
+Public housing projects also became the recipients of library services under his lead.

 While at Carnegie, Croneberger also played a critical role in the fundraising and development efforts leading to the creation of the Electronic Information Network.
 The $10 million Internet project partnered Carnegie with other libraries in Allegheny County.

-Another pet project of Croneberger's was the Oakland Library Consortium where the library joined forces with the University of Pittsburgh and Carnegie Mellon University.
+Another pet project of Croneberger's was the Oakland Library Consortium, where the library joined forces with the University of Pittsburgh and Carnegie Mellon University.

 Challenge to the Communications Decency Act of 1996

 On March 22, 1996, Croneberger found himself testifying as an expert witness for the American Library Association in the case of Reno v.
-ACLU et al. The ACLU joined with a group of organizations combating the Communications Decency Act that had been signed into law Feb.
-8, 1996 by former President Bill Clinton.
+ACLU et al. The ACLU joined with a group of organizations combating the Communications Decency Act which had been signed into law on February 8, 1996 by former President Bill Clinton.
 In his testimony, Croneberger informed the three-judge panel that adhering to the recently passed law would require an extensive amount of manpower and labor to scour his library's entire collection.
-Furthermore, Croneberger demonstrated to the court how various research topics such as gardening would be affected if all references to sex were removed from the library.
+Furthermore, he demonstrated to the court how various research topics such as gardening would be affected if all references to sex were removed from the library.

-On June 11, the three-judge panel deemed the act unconstitutional and cited Croneberger's testimony three times in its decision.
+On June 11, the three-judge panel deemed the act unconstitutional, citing Croneberger's testimony three times in its decision.